 Dr Simon O'Meara

-Lecturer in the History of Architecture & Archaeology of the Islamic Middle East
+- Department of History of Art and Archaeology Senior Lecturer in the History of Architecture & Archaeology of the Islamic Middle East School of Arts Director of Recruitment, Admissions and Marketing Centre for Iranian Studies Advisory Committee Member

 My BA and MA are in Art History, both with a strong component of visual theory, but my PhD (Leeds, 2004) is in Arabic and Islamic Studies.
-I chose that particular PhD path because, having lived in Fez, Morocco for a number of years after completing the MA I felt I needed expertise in subjects not necessarily associated with Islamic art history.
+I chose that particular PhD path because having lived in Fez, Morocco for a number of years after completing the MA I felt I needed expertise in subjects not necessarily associated with Islamic art history.
 I wanted to understand the "Islam" part of Islamic art.
-After obtaining the PhD, I taught art history for 5 years at the American University of Kuwait, Kuwait, where I was subsequently promoted to Associate Professor.
-I then left there for a 4-year fellowship at the University of Utrecht, Holland, where I was made the material culture research fellow on the European Research Council-funded project, "The here and the hereafter in Islamic traditions" (http://hhit.wp.hum.uu.nl).
-I joined SOAS in September 2013, but deferred my arrival by one year in order to complete this fellowship.
+After obtaining the PhD, I initially taught Islamic and Western art history at the American University of Kuwait.
+I then accepted a postdoctoral position at Utrecht University, where I was the material culture research fellow on the European Research Council-funded project, "The here and the hereafter in Islamic traditions".
+I came to SOAS in 2014.